iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A "string" data type encoding binary data representing a random 256-bit key.
+>  A string data type, as defined in section 3.1 of {{RFC8044}}, encoding a sequence of octets representing a random 256-bit key.
 The value SHOULD satisfy the requirements of {{RFC4086}}.
 A new key value MUST be used whenever the value of Hashed-Password.Hmac-Sha256-128-Password is changed.
 The key MUST NOT be changed when a message is being retransmitted.

 TLV-Length:

->> 32 octets
+>> 34 octets

 ### Hashed-Password.Hmac-Sha256-128-Password